gbeltrao/squidex-docs/02-architecture/03-schemas.md

 ![String](../images/fields/string.png)

 A string is the most used field type and can be used for any kind of texts, like product names, descriptions and additional information.
+It is also the most flexible field and the usage depends very much on the editor you are using:

+1. **HTML**: With a wysiwyg editor.
+2. **Markdown**: With a markdown editor.
+3. **Singleline text**: With an input control.
+4. **Multiline text**: With a textarea control.
+5. **Selection of predefined values**: With a dropdown control or radio boxes.

 #### API representation